AndrewMathias/CS1101-Bonus-Lectures/BonusLecture1_Andrew_Ruisi.md

+##  Here's some things to do in IntelliJ:

 ### 1. Set up your header comment template (We'll walk through the settings menu)

 ### 2. Make a new Java class in IntelliJ